Polypodium cambricum: Etymology

 Polypodium is derived from the Greek Polus, many, and podion, small foot, since the rhizome bears numerous roots.

 The specific epithet cambricum means "Welsh", from the Latinized form of Cymru, the Welsh name for Wales.

-Australe comes from the Latin auter, wind of the south, for in Europe, this species grows largely in the Mediterranean Basin.
+Australe comes from the Latin auter, the wind of the south, for in Europe, this species grows largely in the Mediterranean Basin.

 Cultivation

 Two cultivars have received the Royal Horticultural Society's Award of Garden Merit: